compilation-course/compilation-course.github.io/introduction/lab0.md

 To save your work between lab sessions we will use the server at [gitlab-chps.ens.uvsq.fr](http://gitlab-chps.ens.uvsq.fr).

 ▶ An account with your university email `first.last@ens.uvsq.fr` has been created.
-The initial password is everything before the `@` in your email.
-For example, if your email is `first.last@ens.uvsq.fr`, you will use the password `first.last`.
+You should have received an email with the initial password.

 ▶ Immediatly after logging change your password to secure your account.
 Click on the drop-down menu on the top-right, then go to `Preferences > Password`.